carbon-language/carbon-lang/docs/design/generics/details.md

 #### Same-type constraints

-**FIXME**

 A same-type constraint describes that two type expressions are known to evaluate to the same value.
-Unlike a rewrite constraint, however, the two type expressions are treated as distinct types when type-checking a generic that refers to them.
+Unlike a rewrite constraint, however, the two type expressions are treated as distinct types when type-checking a symbolic expression that refers to them.

 Same-type constraints are brought into scope, looked up, and resolved exactly as if there were a `SameAs(U:! type)` interface and a `T == U` impl corresponded to `T is SameAs(U)`, except that `==` is commutative.
 As such, it's not possible to ask for a list of types that are the same as a given type, nor to ask whether there exists a type that is the same as a given type and has some property.
-But it is possible to ask whether two types are (non-transitively) the same.
+But it is possible to ask whether two types are (non-transitively) **FIXME: add "known to be"?** the same.

 In order for same-type constraints to be useful, they must allow the two types to be treated as actually being the same in some context.
 This can be